-Another popular temple of the Chamba district, it is about 30-km from the town near Baira Siul Project.
+Another popular temple of the Chamba district is about 30-km from the town near Baira Siul Project.
 This calm and peaceful spot is ideal for picnic lovers and one can witness a full view of the valley from its premises.

 Located in the deep narrow gauge of the Chenab River, Killar can be reached through the Sach Pass and is also known as a Trekker’s Paradise.

 The Narayana temple at Udaipur is situated nearly 5-km below Chamba.
-There are two other images of white marble, flanking Narayana, which represent Raja Uday Singh and his brother Lachhman Singh.
+There are two other images of white marble, flanking Narayana, which represents Raja Uday Singh and his brother Lachhman Singh.

 The Chamba Rumal